ChainSafe/forest/docs/docs/users/guides/gc.md

 Garbage Collection (GC) runs on a regular schedule and follows these steps:

 - Export an effective standard lite snapshot in `.forest.car.zst` format.
-- Stop the node.
 - Purge parity-db columns that serve as non-persistent blockstore.
 - Purge old CAR database files.
-- Restart the node.

 This process keeps the system clean by regularly removing old, unused data.